-- 1) How comprehensive is the methodology and does it depict a logical approach to fulfilling the requirements of the RFP? - 2) How well does the methodology match and achieve the objectives set out in the RFP? - 3) Does the methodology interface with the time schedule in the RFP?
+- 1) How comprehensive is the methodology and does it depict a logical approach to fulfilling the requirements of the RFP? - 2) How well does the methodology match and achieve the objectives set out in the RFP?

 SEC.
-5.03 EXPERIENCE AND QUALIFICATIONS (15%) - 150 POINTS
+5.03 MANAGEMENT AND STAFFING PLAN FOR THE PROJECT (100 POINTS)